 Above the 1888 window of St. Paul is the second oldest work in stained glass to be found in the building.
 Executed in 1907 by the Franz Mayer stained glass studio of Munich, Germany, it was given by the Grainger family in memory of their infant son Andrew.
 This is the only window, which dates from the building of the present structure.
 It was not until much later that the temporary leaded art glass that once filled the windows was replaced by the current stained glass created by Whipple-Mowbray of Exeter, England.

 If you look east from the west end of the building your eyes will be drawn to the central architectural focus of the building, the High Altar surmounted by a reredos and the great east window.
-Entrance to this space is gained by passing through the great rood and the attendant screen, which dominate the nave.
-The rood, the screen, and the reredos, which dominates the chancel and sanctuary, were fashioned as a piece by craftsmen trained in Oberammergau, Germany and worked for the Manitowoc Church Furnishing Company of Wisconsin, established by Bishop Charles C. Grafton.
+Entrance to this space is gained by passing through the Great Rood and the attendant screen, which dominate the nave.
+The rood, the screen, and the reredos, which dominates the chancel and sanctuary, were fashioned as a piece by master craftsmen trained in Oberammergau, Germany and worked for the Manitowoc Church Furnishing Company of Wisconsin, established by Bishop Charles C. Grafton.
 The three-dimensional image of Christ on the cross, flanked by the Blessed Virgin and St. John, is a spectacular backdrop for the liturgy of the Word.
 Framed by a great brick arch that separates the nave from the choir, the stark simplicity of the carved and stained oak speaks powerfully of the centrality of the Cross.

 The Rood’s haunting and embracing depiction of the Crucifixion is held in tension with the Cross of the Resurrection reigning over the sanctuary from the reredos of the High Altar.
 In contrast to the rood, the Cross of the Resurrection is gilded and polychrome.
 This venerable art form enhances the beauty of the church and focuses our attention on the triumph of our Lord over the power of death that we share in our Baptism.